-At DesignBloom, children learn by doing.
-We run hands-on, project-based workshops that bring together art, design and technology in fun, imaginative ways.
+At DesignBloom, children design through making.
+We run hands-on, project-based , interdisciplinary workshops that bring together STEM, Art and Architecture in fun, imaginative ways.

 Each term, we explore a new theme through creative challenges — from art projects and engineering builds to robotics experiments and design problem-solving.